A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 The Purpose of Content Marketing

 Content marketing helps increase conversions by allowing you to connect with—and educate—potential customers.
 The main factor that increases conversions is trust.
-When people feel like you have their best interest at heart, they’re more likely to spend money on your product/service.
+When people feel like you have their best interest at heart, they’re more likely to spend money on your product or service.

 Quick Guide to Content Marketing Strategy